pxg/Pollmamania/README.md

 # use raw sql as an experiment https://docs.djangoproject.com/en/dev/topics/db/sql/
 # try out Django Debug Toolbar
 # try out Tastypie
+# is it possible/good practice to break views.py and models.py into seperate files?
+# Research why timezone if off by one hour.
+GMT not BST

 ### Enhanced Functionality and Improvements ######################################################################################